eduardkb/NodeTrainingUdemy/13_API-GetPetProject/frontend/readme.md

 ## ToDo

 - implement top level error handling
-- my pets page when token is invalid, and user has pets, says no pets found. give error and later log off and force new login
+- my pets page when token is invalid, and user has pets, says no pets found. display error and later log off and force new login
-- On MyAdoptions.js and Profile.js when ApiErr = true create button that logs off and goes to login screen
+- On MyAdoptions.js and Profile.js (and above MyPets.js) when ApiErr = true create button that logs off and goes to login screen
 - implement loading placeholdeer while getting pets from DB

 ## Intro